Health Department Sending 2nd Vaccine Dose Text Reminders To Wrong People

 PITTSBURGH (KDKA) – As part of a new program to make sure vaccinated people are getting their second doses, the state is sending out text message reminders to more than a quarter-million Pennsylvanians.
 But some of those messages are going to the wrong people.

-If you’ve had one shot, the Health Department wants to make sure you’ve gotten your second, but KDKA found some of these texts are going to people who are already fully vaccinated.READ MORE: Ben Roethlisberger Surprises Freeport Football Team With New Uniforms
+If you’ve had one shot, the Health Department wants to make sure you’ve gotten your second, but KDKA found some of these texts are going to people who are already fully vaccinated.READ MORE: Pittsburgh Weather: Severe Storms Possible Again On Wednesday

 With the delta variant surging, the Health Department says it wants to make sure people are fully vaccinated.
 So this week, it’s starting to send out text messages to some 254,000 Pennsylvanians reminding them to get their second dose.